seek-oss/vocab/.changeset/kind-eels-enjoy.md

 }
 ```

-In the above example, a bug in Vocab caused an incorrect type to be assigned to this parameter:
+In the above example, a bug in Vocab caused an incorrect type to be assigned to the `numCats` parameter:

 ```ts
 // Type Error: Type 'number' is not assignable to type 'string'